This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Beaufort was another of our favorite places to go in South Carolina on our east coast road trip we did with my parents.
 We traveled from North Carolina to Georgia.

-Most of the filming for Forest Gump was done in the marshlands and islands of this area.
+Most of the filming for Forest Gump was done in the marshlands and islands of Hunting Island State Park.
 It’s intra-coastal waterway setting is stunning and the town is cute and charming.

 My Mum just told me Fripp Island near here is top of her list when she returns for more east coast travel.